 As much as they can afford.
 We recommend that they take at least $300 in cash to begin with, whilst making sure they have access to additional funds.
 If they don’t have a bank card that will work abroad, take traveler’s cheques.
 We suggest access to at least $600 total.

 Yes!
 IENA insures all participants from the moment they set foot on American soil until the moment they leave (up to a max of 4 months).
 Any extension, beyond that of the maximum of 4 months, will be charged at $100 per month.
-Their insurance covers most medical care within the USA.
+Their insurance covers most medical care within the USA and up to $500,000 of treatment.
+If you wish to purchase more coverage, you may also purchase your own additional policy for your young adult.
 It is also possible to purchase travel insurance as an upgrade to the medical insurance provided by IENA for an extra fee.
-There are typically no co-pays with the IENA’s policy either!

 If your son/daughter contacts you about problems at camp please ask them to talk to their camp supervisor as they are in the best position to provide assistance.
 If they have done that and still have problems please ask them to call our US Office on 1-888-724-4292 for assistance.
 We also have an emergency 24 hr support line set up on there.